Immersion lithography

+Immersion lithography is a technique used in semiconductor manufacturing to enhance the resolution and accuracy of the lithographic process.
+It involves using a liquid medium, typically water, between the lens and the wafer during exposure.
+By using a liquid with a higher refractive index than air, immersion lithography allows for smaller features to be created on the wafer.

-Immersion lithography is a photolithography resolution enhancement technique for manufacturing integrated circuits (ICs) that replaces the usual air gap between the final lens and the wafer surface with a liquid medium that has a refractive index greater than one.
-The resolution is increased by a factor equal to the refractive index of the liquid.
+Immersion lithography replaces the usual air gap between the final lens and the wafer surface with a liquid medium that has a refractive index greater than one.
+The angular resolution is increased by a factor equal to the refractive index of the liquid.
 Current immersion lithography tools use highly purified water for this liquid, achieving feature sizes below 45 nanometers.
-ASML and Nikon are currently the only manufacturers of immersion lithography systems.